-2. Do you think that the mine clearance activities being implemented are sufficient?

-□ Yes □ No

-If so, please explain?
+□ Yes □ No If so o, can you describe what you know?
+2. Do you think that the mine clearance activities being implemented are sufficient? □ Yes □ No If so o, please explain?
 If not, then why?

-- 3. What are the benefits of demining for the population, and for you in particular?
-(Do not read the options; tick what the person mentions)

-- □ Save lives of people

-- Clear land and streets

-- Help people to rebuild their houses

-- Help farmers to cultivate their land

-- □ Help refugees/IDPs to return home

-- □ Ensure safety of children/young people on the way to school

-- Provide facilities for reconstruction activities

-- Safe water sources

-- Allow women to participate in outdoor activities

-- 4. Do you think the current demining activities process is set up according to the right priorities?

-- □ Yes

-- □ No

-If so, please explain, if not, then why?

-- 5. In your opinion, priority should be given to clearing which areas?
-(Do not read options; tick what the person mentions)

-- Water sources

-- Destroyed/abandoned houses

-- Contaminated land

-- □ Mine fields close to residential areas

-- Roads/bridges

-- Others (specify)
+What are the benefits of demining for the population, and for you in particular?
+(Do not read the options; tick what the person mentions) Save lives of people Clear land and streets Help people to rebuild their houses Help farmers to cultivate their land Help refugees/IDPs to return home Ensure safety of children/young people on the way to school Provide facilities for reconstruction activities Safe water sources Allow women to participate in outdoor activities Don't know Others (specify) 4.
+Do you think the current demining activities process is set up according to the right priorities?
+Pes No If so o, please explain, if not, then why?
+5. In your opinion, priority should be given to clearing which areas?
+(Do not read options; tick what the person mentions) Water sources Destroyed/abandoned houses Contaminated land Mine fields close to residential areas Roads/bridges Others (specify)

-- 6. Have mines prevented your community from conducting NSP projects?
+6. Have mines prevented your community from conducting NSP projects?

-- □ Yes

-- No

-If yes, what type of projects?

-Agriculture

-Water/irrigation

-Roads

-Schools

-Hospitals/clinics

-Electricity system
+Yes No If yes, what type of projects?
+Other Agriculture Water/irrigation Roads Schools Hospitals/clinics Electricity system (specify) 7.
+Do yo daily li u think that mines/ERW create problems for you and your family that affect your ves?
+Yes No If so, I now?
+8. ERWs Maim/kill adults/children Can not travel to the areas surrounding our village/district Can not farm/cultivate our land Affecting our economy Do not have access to local products/income Can not take our animals for grazing Do not have access to water sources Others (specify) why is it not a problem?
+9. I you like a community-based MRE and mine clearance programme to be ished in your valley?
+Yes No t support could you provide to this programme?
+(Do o not re ead options; tick what the person mentions) Human resources Base camp Security

+Others (spe ecify) 10.
+Have ar acciden ny of your family member or relatives been maimed or killed in a mines/ERW t?
+Yes No If so, who?
+(Do not re ead options; tick what the person mentions) - Husband Son Daughter Brother Sister Father Mother Wife Other (specify) If so, where did they receive medical care? □ Village o nospital al hospital hospital 11.
+How lon ng did it take to reach help (distance from site of accident to hospital)? □ Four hou □ Three hou □ Two hou □ One hou □ 30 minu □ Other ours urs ur tes 12.
+How we re they transported? □ Ambulai □ Private (□ Animal □ Local tra □ Walk □ Other car

+13. Are they receiving additional care?

+Vork 30 to o school

+o y ou believe that the mine accident happened because of any of the follows:

+(Y ou c can read the options; tick what the person mentions)

+Choice

+Lack of knowledge

+Destiny/fate God's will

 Other (specify)

-- 7. Do you think that mines/ERW create problems for you and your family that affect your daily lives?

-- □ Yes

-- 🗆 No

-If so, how?

-- 8. In your opinion, what is the main problem caused by the existence of mines or ERWs?

-- Maim/kill adults/children

-- Can not travel to the areas surrounding our village/district

-- Can not farm/cultivate our land

-- □ Affecting our economy

-- Do not have access to local products/income

-- Can not take our animals for grazing

-- Do not have access to water sources

-- Others

-- (specify)

-If not, why is it not a problem?

-- 9. Would you like a community-based MRE and mine clearance programme to be established in your valley?

-- □ Yes

-- □ No

-If so, what support could you provide to this programme?

-(Do not read options; tick what the person mentions)

-- Human resources

-- Base camp

-- Security

-Others (specify)

-- 10. Have any of your family member or relatives been maimed or killed in a mines/ERW accident?

-- □ Yes

-- □ No

-If so, who?

-(Do not read options; tick what the person mentions)

-- Husband

-- □ Son

-- Daughter

-- Brother

-- Sister

-- □ Father

-- Mother

-- □ Wife

-- Other (specify)

-If so, where did they receive medical care?

-- Health care centre

-- □ Village clinic

-- District hospital

-- Provincial hospital

-- Private hospital

-- Health worker

-- Other

-11. How long did it take to reach help (distance from site of accident to hospital)?

-- □ Four hours

-- □ Three hours

-- Two hours

-- One hour

-- □ 30 minutes

-- Other

-12. How were they transported?

-- Ambulance - Private car

-- □ Animal

-- □ Local transport

-- □ Walk

-- Other

-- 13. Are they receiving additional care?

-- Medicine

-- Depresentation Physical rehabilitation (e.g. Physiotherapy)

-- Orthopaedic care (e.g. walking aid, artificial limb)

-- Vocational training

-- Other

-- 14. Are they able to?

-- □ Work

-- Go to school

-- 15. Do you believe that the mine accident happened because of any of the following points:

-(You can read the options; tick what the person mentions)

-- Choice

-- Lack of knowledge

-- Destiny/fate

-- □ God's will

-- Other (specify).....

-16. In your opinion, who is responsible for the mine incident?
-(You can read the options; tick what the person mentions)

-- □ Yourself

-- Demining organisation

-- □ The government

-- Destiny

-- Others (specify).....

-17. Can you participate in or otherwise assist with the mine action activities?

-- □ Yes

-- 🗆 No

-- Don't know

-If so, how and which activities can you participate in?

-If not, why?

-18. What do you recommend for improving demining activities?
-Please describe?

-b) QUESTIONS ON MINE-RISK EDUCATION

-19. Have you attended any MRE sessions?

-- □ Yes - □ No
+• ur opinion, who is responsible for the mine incident? can read the options; tick what the person mentions)

+Yourself

+Demining organisation

+The government

+Destiny Others (specify)

+17 C an v you participate in or otherwise assist with the mine action activities?

+, uii you participate in or outer wise addict with the nime action activities.

+Voc

+If so. hov w and which activities can you participate in?

+If not t, wh 197?

+18 W Vhat t do you recommend for improving demining activities?

+escribe?